Hijos de la Divina Voluntad

 Mary, perfect disciple of her Son, is our perfect model.
 Transformation into Christ means transformation into Mary.
 Breathing love is to breathe Mary, to live Mary.
 To love as Jesus loved is to love as Mary loved; our life must be an emanation, a continuous birth of Mary.
 We must learn to think, speak, react, walk, behave, suffer, rejoice, believe, hope, and love as Mary does.
 To be perfect as Mary is perfect, be one with Mary, with Mary in God as Mary is One in God, and as the Father and the Son are One.

-Due to ease of mobilization, external members will fulfill their spiritual formation at their own homes, also by participating in the liturgy of their own Parish and by gathering with other neighbor members of the Society, to meditate on the Spirituality and "Cenacles of the Divine Will” [20].
+Due to ease of mobilization, external members will fulfill their spiritual formation at their own homes, also by participating in the liturgy of their own Parish and by gathering with other neighbor members of the Association, to meditate on the Spirituality and "Cenacles of the Divine Will[12].

 Besides occasional and daily fraternal relationships, both internal and external members will gather once a month, if possible, to share moments of meditation and prayer as a Community, at a place that invites to contemplation and reverence.